$114 Find Cheap Flights from Austin to Puerto Rico

 • What is the cheapest time of day to fly to Puerto Rico?

-The cheapest time of day to fly to Puerto Rico is generally in the evening, when round-trip flights cost $396 on average.
-Morning departures are around 50% more expensive than evening flights, on average.
-The most expensive time of day to fly to Puerto Rico is generally in the morning, which is peak travel time and where the average cost of a ticket is $588.
+The cheapest time of day to fly to Puerto Rico is generally in the morning, when round-trip flights cost $610 on average.
+The most expensive time of day to fly to Puerto Rico is generally in the morning, which is peak travel time and where the average cost of a ticket is $610.

 Top tips for finding cheap flights to Puerto Rico